pratikkrish/WUndergroundAPI/README.md

 Display current conditions for 2 cities using the WUnderground API

-Make changes in the API URL's by putting the zip code for the cities you want to be compared.
-In case the URL's don't work, it is because of the API key in the URL expiring.
+Put in the API key in the AJAX call to the API.
+In case the URL's don't work, probably the API key has expired.